 When I went to Shopper's one time, the KIND granola bars

-One of the best ways to save money on groceries is buying store brands.
+One of the best tips to keep more is buying store brands.

 Store brands can be your best alternative to your branded items.
 Personally, store brands are as good as the branded items.